Home/Journal

 Residential street in Eston with Eston Nab visible in the background

 Eston and South Bank sit just south of the River Tees, straddling the boundary between Middlesbrough and Redcar and Cleveland.
-These are working-class communities with deep industrial roots, and they offer some of the most affordable property prices anywhere in the North East.
-For investors looking at Teesside, these areas deserve serious attention — not despite their modest reputation, but because of the numbers they produce.
+These working-class communities with deep industrial roots offer some of the lowest property prices in the North East—and for investors looking for budget-friendly living or portfolio returns, they're worth your attention.
+If you're considering living in Eston or South Bank on a budget, or building a rental portfolio with strong yields, this guide covers what you need to know.

 The Areas at a Glance

-The primary attraction for investors is straightforward: entry prices are exceptionally low, and rental demand is steady.
+The primary draw for investors is straightforward: entry prices are exceptionally low, rental demand is steady, and the yield story is compelling.

 Typical purchase prices (2026):